 By Gail from NJ

 Unless etiquette has changed, I don't think it's truly proper to request specific things on invitations.
 Back when I got married (15 years ago) I remember reading that you're not even supposed to put where you're registered on the invitations (although people did it anyway).
-It's like you're ASKING for gifts.
-If a guest asks, THEN it is okay to tell them where you (or, in this case, the bride & groom) are registered.

 But, it's been a while, and I haven't been keeping up with such things.
 Maybe someone else will come up with something more acceptable.
 Best of luck -- hope the shower goes over well.